linusjf/RIAY/January2025.md

 ### ROSARY IN A YEAR DAY 02 Michelle Jackson

 _The King knows "you/me"_
-*This is so personal for me*🥹 _The king of the universe knows me even before i was knit in my mother's womb,\* \_He knows the very number of hairs on my head,_ _how precious and heart striking it is to know that._ _The King sees me, the King Knows me, the King "Loves" to hear my voice_ ❤‍🔥 _and the King knows my name_ 🥰😍
+_This is so personal for me_
+_The king of the universe knows me even before i was knit in my mother's womb,\* \_He knows the very number of hairs on my head,_ _how precious and heart striking it is to know that._ _The King sees me, the King Knows me, the King "Loves" to hear my voice_ ❤‍🔥 _and the King knows my name_ 🥰😍
 _My God My God how I love Thee.
 This way of praying having the image of Him in our hearts when we pray is something so precious, we see ourselves and feel so unworthy while all along He looks at us in Love._
-_Thankyou Jesus._
+_Thank you Jesus._
 _i once asked Jesus while at a retreat to call to my name aloud and He did while it was on the last day of the retreat we were all having a JAM dance (Jesus and me) in the midst of all the music and loud noise I heard someone call my name it was clear and soft I asked my husband if he called my name and he said no and I knew it at once it was Jesus who called my name.
-So yes ,\_The King knows me/ the King knows you/ the King knows each of us by name_ 😇🥹❤‍🔥
+So yes ,The King knows me/ the King knows you/ the King knows each of us by name_ 😇🥹❤‍🔥

 ### Day 2 - Michael Eltham